atooma/lua-engine-doc/src/TRIGGERS.rst

   "Called when user is detected entering work place.
 Our sdk provides this function without any need to manually add any geofence."

+.. function:: onUserLeftHomeEvent()

+  "Called when user is detected leaving home.
+Our sdk provides this function without any need to manually add any geofence."

+.. function:: onUserLeftWorkEvent()

+  "Called when user is detected leaving work place.
+Our sdk provides this function without any need to manually add any geofence."

 .. function:: onHeadsetPlugEvent()

   "Called when device detects headset plugging."